 Sensor hardware is interchangeable.
 The platform integrates any ECG, PPG, stethoscope, or ultrasound probe that meets spec.
 No vendor lock-in.

-Comprehensive IP coverage across the full system — device architecture, AI methods, screening workflows, and clinical applications.
+Comprehensive IP coverage across the full system — device architecture, AI methods, screening workflows, clinical applications, and decision-support infrastructure.
+152+ claims across 5 technology layers.
 All provisional applications filed March 2026.

-Tiered multi-modal screening system, modular cascading architecture, software-defined orchestration platform, inter-module risk data communication
+Tiered multi-modal screening system, modular cascading architecture, software-defined orchestration platform, multi-organ POC screening with cross-system triage

 We have the engineering, the clinical infrastructure, and the IP.
 We need an academic research partner who can shape the science and bring institutional credibility.